Brittany Butts

 To be eligible for the study, you must meet the following criteria:

-• Age 45-85 years
+• Age 40 years or older

 • Self-reported normal cognition, subjective memory complaints, or diagnosis of Mild Cognitive Impairment (MCI) - participants must be able to consent for themselves